-According to Wall Street Journal, “Jobs with lots of autonomy and that require little input from co-workers seem to be the optimal conditions, researchers say, for a productive telecommuting arrangement.”
+According to the Wall Street Journal, “Jobs with lots of autonomy and that require little input from co-workers seem to be the optimal conditions, researchers say, for a productive telecommuting arrangement.”
 It’s hard to argue with this statement, and a far-sighted business owner will grant a benefit of regular telecommuting only to self-motivated, responsible and productive individuals.
-Delegating suitable remote jobs to the right people is a productive approach, mutually beneficial for the employer and the employee.
+Delegating suitable remote jobs to the right people is a productive approach, mutually beneficial for both the employer and the employee.

 And if your business widely utilizes telecommuting, consider subscribing to a virtual phone number powered by call-management software.
-MightyCall lets employees access a company’s virtual phone number from any device and according to personalized rules.
+MightyCall lets employees access a company’s virtual phone number from any device according to personalized rules.
 Providing a consistent business communication environment for remote workers is the key to productive cooperation.

-- Superb communication management.
-Activity queue is a handy feature, which lets you process incoming requests from multiple channels using just your smartphone.
+The activity queue is a handy feature which lets you process incoming requests from multiple channels using just your smartphone.
 What’s more, you can assign tasks (call-back requests, missed calls, emails) to particular employees and watch their progress.

 MightyCall requires no additional hardware to operate.
 Pick your virtual phone number, follow an intuitive configuration flow-chart and start using this fully-fledged call-processing system to your advantage.

-- Flexibility.
 All basic features are subject to customization: record your own greetings and voice menus, design intricate routing patterns, compose blacklists and whitelists, activate/deactivate additional features as you see fit.
 MightyCall is highly scalable: connect as many users as you need, assign any number of extensions, switch between rating plans effortlessly ― no long-term contract required.

-Keep an eye on your communication activities with MightyCall’s dashboard, which registers everything happening within the virtual phone system: answered/missed calls, inbound/outbound calls, voicemail activity and internal interaction ― all statistics is at your fingertips.
+Keep an eye on your communication activities with MightyCall’s dashboard, which registers everything happening within the virtual phone system: answered/missed calls, inbound/outbound calls, voicemail activity and internal interaction ― all statistics are at your fingertips.
 Call recording is also available and extremely useful when it comes to customer support training.

 It’s your choice alone whether to encourage telecommuting or ban it from your organization.
 However, MightyCall virtual phone system remains a valuable communicational asset regardless of your business layout.